zsonline/subscription-manager/README.md

 ### Configuration

 Secret variables cannot be stored in the settings.
 Instead, they are directly read from the environment.
-That is why you have to set them manually in the `.env` file.
-To do that, copy `.env.example` to `.env` and complete it.
+That is why you have to set them manually in the `.env` file: Copy `.env.example` to `.env` and complete it.

 ### Database migrations